Read more about workshop structure, fee, and size under the schedule below.

 Tyngsborough Public Library – Ages 8 – 108 – FREE – 25 Bryants Lane, Tyngsborough, MA – Workshop is aligned with the Tyngsborough Sustainability Committee’s goal to conduct public outreach and raise awareness in the areas of waste reduction and energy saving actions.
 Registration information coming in 2020.

 RESERVED: Wednesday, April 22nd, 2020 (Earth Day) 6:30 – 8:30 pm

 Shrewsbury Public Library – Ages 8 – 108 – FREE – 100 Maple Avenue, Shrewsbury , MA – Registration information coming in 2020.

 Want to schedule a workshop?
 Get in touch to discuss!

 Fused Plastic Upcycling Workshop Information:

-Get in touch to discuss Lou visiting your school, library, home, town hall, or community group!
+Get in touch today to discuss Lou visiting your school, library, home, town hall, or community group!

 Workshop venue and space requirements:

-4. Extra scissors for large groups
+4. Extra scissors for groups over 20 (classroom arrangements)

 Typical Workshop Structure